-Net position represents the difference between assets and liabilities.
+Net position represents the difference between assets and deferred outflows of resources and liabilities and deferred outflows of resources.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition or construction of those assets.
 Net position is reported as restricted when there are limitations imposed on their use either through legislation or through external restrictions imposed by creditors, grantors, laws, or regulations from other governments.